luciasalar/predicting_depression_symptoms/project_design.md

 # Here's our design:

+# Use HMM model

+* use HMM to compute hidden state

+* compare the mean hidden state between depressed and non-depressed groups

+* add content originality in the transition matrix

 Develop a prediction model on depression symptoms:
 ### discuss: should we build one model with all users and one model with frequent users only?
 I selected a set of users who posted at least once in 25 weeks each year.
 However, I don't think selecting frequent users is a good idea, the model is suppose to learn whether frequent/non frequent posting behavior predicts depression